LeMahieu leads Happ, surging Yankees past Red Sox 4-1

 “It’s not where we want to be.
 It’s not where I want to be.
 It’s not who I am.
 It’s not who I’ve ever been,” Sale said.
 “I’ve got to find a way to be better.”

-Happ gave up one run and three hits with five strikeouts in five innings, improving to 9-4 with a 3.00 ERA against Boston.
+Happ gave up one run and three hits with five strikeouts in five innings , improving to 9-4 with a 3.00 ERA against Boston.

 Adam Ottavino, Tommy Kahnle, Zack Britton and Aroldis Chapman each worked an inning to finish the five-hitter.
 Chapman struck out two in a perfect ninth for his 16th save in 17 chances.